Keyrxng/Cortex/README.md

 ## 🏗️ Architecture

-VoxMind is built around several core components that integrate with your existing projects:
+Cortex is built around several core components that integrate with your existing projects:

 ### Core Agent Runtime
 - **AgentRuntime**: Main reasoning and planning engine with capability management